BayLab/MarineGenomics2022/docs/06_Week6.structure.md

 conStruct itself has a nice series of tutorials with example data that you can find [here](https://cran.r-project.org/web/packages/conStruct/vignettes/format-data.html)

 We'll be using data from the [Xuereb et al. paper on P. californicus](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14589).
-This data consists of a vcf file that is in structure format and contains SNP data (3699 SNPs) from 717 individuals (this is the same data we used for our PCA plot in week 9 for pcadapt, and for week 11 for GEA).
+This data consists of a vcf file that is in structure format and contains SNP data (3699 SNPs) from 717 individuals.

 ## Download the data

 We'll be using data from the [Xuereb et al. paper on P. californicus](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14589).
-This data consists of a vcf file that is in structure format and contains SNP data (3699 SNPs) from 100 individuals (this is the same data we used for our PCA plot in week 9 for pcadapt, and for week 11 for GEA, just with fewer individuals for this week).
+This data consists of a vcf file that is in structure format and contains SNP data (3699 SNPs) from 100 individuals.

 We'll download a metafile as well that has sample coordinates and names